Grilled Corn with Soy Sauce and Mirin

 Special equipment: You will need a pastry brush for this recipe.

 This recipe was featured as part of our Fast and Easy Grilled Vegetable Sides.
+For more healthy corn options, see our corn on the cob recipe using vegetable oil.

 - 3 tablespoons soy sauce